Trump's outcasts in the civil and foreign service may get a second chance under Biden - KESQ

 Sally Yates

-One of Trump’s first purges came at the top of the Justice Department hierarchy was Sally Yates — and now she’s considered a top contender for attorney general under Biden.
+One of Trump’s first purge victims came at the top of the Justice Department hierarchy was Sally Yates — and now she’s considered a top contender for attorney general under Biden.

 As the deputy attorney general from the Obama administration, Yates became acting attorney general following Trump’s inauguration and was expected to serve in that role until Jeff Sessions was confirmed by the Senate to lead the Justice Department.